espebra/scs/README.md

     # curl -L -H 'expect: 100-continue' --data-binary "@sourcefile" http://somebucket.scs.company.com/targetfile

+The file *targetfile* will be stored on the number of replica hosts as specified in your */etc/scs/scs.json*.
+The filename will be base64 encoded to allow weird characters.
+The file *targetfile* will be stored on the replica hosts in */srv/files/somebucket/d/G/dGFyZ2V0ZmlsZcKg*.

 ### Download

 The following will download *targetfile* from the bucket *somebucket*.

     # GET http://somebucket.scs.company.com/targetfile

+What happens is that the host that handles the request will lookup which hosts actually have *targetfile* on their local file systems (replica hosts), and redirect (302) your client to one of these - quite randomly.

 ## Troubleshooting